couch2mongo/couchapi/README.md

 ## Pro-tips for development

-If you get a random error about `traits` add `#[debug_handler]` to the relevant handler and you'll get actual information.
-Do not commit code with this handler!
+If you get a random error about `traits` add `#[debug_handler]` to the relevant handler, and you'll get actual information.
+Please don't commit code with this handler!

 ## Usage